xy-241/CS-Notes/content/Algorithm/Optimisation/Greedy Algorithm.md

 - *45. Jump Game II* has 2 range/reach to keep track of, one is the maximum reach/range of current step, another one is the maximum reach/range of next step

-- *452,435, 56*, we rely on sorting to make each entity next to each other, to form the [[Optimisation Problem#Optimal Sub-structure]] to perform greedy algorithms
+- *452,435, 56*, we rely on sorting to make each entity next to each other, to form the [[Combinatorial Optimisation#Optimal Sub-structure]] to perform greedy algorithms

 >[!example] Leetcode
 >- [55.
 Jump Game](https://leetcode.cn/problems/jump-game/)